Fake News And How Our Brains Get Hooked

 Fake news has become a thing.

-I recently watched ‘The Social Dilemma’, and in the documentary it quoted that fake news travels six times faster than real news.
+I recently watched ‘The Social Dilemma’, and the documentary quoted that fake news travels six times faster than real news.

 A story can be told from many perspectives, there can be different versions of the truth, this is one thing; but then there is ‘fake news’.